Losing a loved one is never easy.

 Approximate After-Death Costs and Arrangements

-The overall cost of a funeral in your country varies depending on your location, whether you choose a cremation or burial, and any extra elements you choose to include in the funeral service.
+The overall funeral cost in your country varies depending on your location, whether you choose a cremation or burial, and any extra elements you choose to include in the funeral service.

-Let's look at the common after-death arrangements you need to plan for and their approximate costs:
+Let's look at the common after-death arrangements you need to plan for and their approximate funeral costs:

 If someone passes away in Canada, the death must be registered with the appropriate provincial authority.
 In most cases, it is a funeral director's responsibility to submit the necessary documents.